 We saw the beginning of this prophetic fulfillment with the “First Aliyah” (immigration) when 25,000–30,000 Jewish immigrants came to pre-state Israel from 1882–1903.

-Today, of the 14.5 million Jews in the world, about 45% live in the bountiful and blessed nation of Israel.
-Yet, the Jewish People were not always so fortunate as they are today in their own land.
+Today, of the 14.5 million Jews in the world, about 45% live in the bountiful and blessed Land God promised them.

-The Prophet Jeremiah and the Jewish sages have much to teach us about how to stay under God’s grace in our own homelands.
-Let’s take a closer look at the lives of the people in the days of the Prophet Jeremiah and the great plans that God has for each of us.
+The Prophet Jeremiah and the Jewish sages have much to teach the Jewish People and each of us about how to stay under God’s grace in our own homelands today, as we’ll see next.

 “We Are Safe”

-The primary problem of Israel in Jeremiah’s day was not that they “oppressed the foreigner, the fatherless and the widow” or that they “stole and murdered, committed adultery and perjury” or even that they “followed other gods.”
+Israel’s primary problem in Jeremiah’s day was not that they “oppressed the foreigner, the fatherless and the widow” or that they “stole and murdered, committed adultery and perjury” or even that they “followed other gods.”

 What sealed their destruction was that they declared before the Lord Almighty that “we are safe, safe to do all these detestable things.”
 (7:6, 9–10)